aelizj/aelizj/README.md

 ## Hi there 👋

 I'm Anne, a software engineer based in Seattle, WA 🌲.
-Coming from a biology background, I take a detail-oriented approach when it comes to development, and I'm always excited to collaborate on projects at the intersection of science and technology.
+Coming from a biology background, I take a detail-oriented approach to development, and I'm always excited to collaborate on projects at the intersection of science and technology.

 When I'm not coding, I love to ski, knit, and figure out how plants work.